tommituura/fizzbuzz/README.md

 even though it really is dead-simple to anyone who knows at least little bit of programming.
 If you can't solve this problem, you really do NOT know how to program...

+## License

+Honestly, fizzbuzz is so trivial these should not be copyrightable work.
+Yet, it seems everyone needs to be anal about these things, so it's MIT license here.
+If you happen to solve the problem in exact same verbatim way by yourself, I will never sue you for not complying with this license.